-Stakeholders were consulted during the development of this background study
+Stakeholders were consulted during the development of the background study underpinning the amendment

 Beginning in December 2017, staff consulted representatives from local municipalities and the Building Industry and Land Development Association - York Chapter (BILD).
-Staff met with representatives from the local municipalities on two occasions and the BILD working group on two occasions.
+Staff met with representatives from the local municipalities on two occasions and the BILD working group on two occasions throughout the development of the bylaw amendment.
 Topics discussed include: